microsoft/windows-containers-demos/django-poll-app/README.md

 CMD python manage.py runserver 0.0.0.0:8000
 ```

-Here, we have used Microsoft's Nano server image with python as the base image and installing requirements to build the application.
+Here, we have used Microsoft's Nano server image with Python as a base image and installing requirements to build the application.

 ## Clone the repository